sayanee/radio-amateur-exam-notes/00_license.md

 - all entries shall be made at the time of sending and receiving
 - the record shall be **signed** at the time of recording by the licensee
 - log book shall be kept for **at least 2 years**
-- be available for examination at all reasonable times by an authorised officer of IDA
+- be available for examination at all reasonable times by an authorised officer of IMDA

 ### Interference